schibo/1964js/README.md

 Run compile.sh in MinGW/MSYS/Cygwin
 ```

-The script is known to work on Mac OS X 10.10 and Ubuntu 14.04.3 LTS/15.10 64-bit.
+The script is known to work on Mac OS X 10.13.4 and Ubuntu 14.04.3 LTS/15.10 64-bit.
 It should work on any platforms that have a Bash shell.

-We are working on Windows build instructions.

 # About the emulator

 1964js is (kind of) a port of our Nintendo 64 emulator for Windows called 1964.
 1964 was written in C and C++ for Windows.
 You can still grab that [here](http://1964emu.emulation64.com "Emulation64 1964 page").

 This project is still in the early stages.
-The initial goal of this project is to see how well Google Chrome's V8 JavaScript compiler performs.
+The initial goal of this project was to see how well Google Chrome's V8 JavaScript compiler performs.

 Instead of building a traditional dynamic recompiler (Just-In-Time/JIT compiler) as we did for 1964 on Windows, which translated MIPS instructions directly to x86 instructions, 1964js dynamically writes JavaScript to the web page by reversing MIPS code to JavaScript.
 This JavaScript represents blocks of ROM code.
 Then, if using Chrome for instance, Google's V8 compiler compiles the JavaScript to native code for us automatically.